-However, under annual regulations the Wenatchee River is closed to all angling below Wenatchee Lake and the Methow is catch-and-release for most species, including steelhead.
+However, under annual regulations the Wenatchee River is closed to all angling below Wenatchee Lake and the Methow is also seeing increased restrictions through the years.

 That said, keep an eye out just in case the WDFW opens these or other upriver fisheries for special harvest seasons.

 Grays Harbor Area Steelhead